ilpropheta/ilpropheta.github.io/README.md

 Milan, June 2017.

 I coordinated the organization of the second edition of the Italian C++ Conference, the only conference in Italy entirely dedicated to C++.
 The event took place at University "Bicocca" of Milan.
-This event was the biggest and the most important I have ever organized.
+This event was the biggest and the most important I have ever organized.<br/>
 **160 attendees** (220 registered people - ~28% drop).

 *Keynote speaker*: Michael Wong.